 Foreign currency translation.
 Each entity in the Group determines its own functional currency and items included in the financial statements of each entity are measured using that functional currency.
 Management determined the functional currency for all Group entities to be the RUB as it reflects the economic substance of the underlying events and circumstances of the Group.
-Transactions in foreign currencies are translated to the functional currency at the foreign exchange rate ruling at the date of the functional currency rate of exchange ruling at the reporting date.
+Transactions in foreign currencies are translated to the functional currency at the foreign exchange rate ruling at the date of the transaction.
+Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency rate of exchange ruling at the reporting date.
 Gains and losses resulting from the translation of foreign currency transactions are recognised in profit or loss as gains or losses on financial assets and liabilities held for trading.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
-Differences between the contractual exchange rate of a transaction in a foreign currency and the CBR exchange rate on the date of the translation are included in gains or losses on financial assets and liabilities held for trading.
+Differences between the contractual exchange rate of a transaction in a foreign currency and the CBR exchange rate on the date of the transaction are included in gains or losses on financial assets and liabilities held for trading.